-Here are some common dental emergencies while traveling and the ways to deal with them:
+Here are some common dental emergencies while travelling and the ways to deal with them:

 - Rinse your mouth with warm water.

-- Use dental floss to remove any food particles or plaque wedged between your teeth.
+- Use dental floss to get rid of any plaque or food fragments stuck between your teeth.

 - Push the tooth into its socket with a swift and forceful motion until it is all the way in

 - If you are unable to replace the tooth, see your dentist right away.
 Preserve the tooth by keeping it in milk, a saline solution, or inside of the mouth along the cheeks.
 The goal is to keep the living cells of the root alive.